maziac/DeZog/design/AddingNewRemotes.md

 # What is a 'Remote'?

-A Remote is normally an external emulator that is running independently of DeZog.
+A remote is normally an external emulator that is running independently of DeZog.
-ZesarUX e.g is such a Remote.
+ZesarUX e.g is such a remote.
 It is connected via some interface (for ZEsarUX this is a socket) and a protocol (for ZEsarUX ZRCP - ZEsarUX Remote Communication Protocol).
+For e.g. CSpect a socket is used as well with DZRP as a protocol.
+For CSpect the (external) remote is two-fold: The CSpect itself + the CSpect DeZog Plugin which communicates with DeZog and CSpect.

-But a Remote could also be real HW.
+But a remote could also be real HW.
 E.g. real ZX Next hardware.
 The ZX Next can be connected via a serial interface to the PC.
 Via a USB-to-Serial Interface the serial data is available e.g. at /dev/tty.usbserial (macOS).

+In DeZog a Remote class is derived from RemoteBase and represents the remote (emulator) inside DeZog.
+The Remote (DeZog) communicates with the remote (emulator).

+'Remote' with an uppercase letter is used when talking about the representation (the class) inside DeZog.
+'remote' with a lower case letter refers to the external remote e.g. the emulator.

+For the simulator (zsim) both is the same.
+In that case the capital 'Remote' is used.

 # Required Classes

-To add a new Remote it need to derive from the RemoteBase.
+To add a new Remote it needs to derive from the RemoteBase.
-The RemoteBase defines an API that is used by DeZog to communicate with the real Remote.
+The RemoteBase defines an API that is used by DeZog to communicate with the real remote.
 RemoteBase includes all methods that you might or must override.
 All must overrides include an 'assert' in the RemoteBase.
 The other are simply empty.
 If you decide to override some of the non-assert methods you can offer additional functionality.
 The debug adapter will check by itself which of the functions have been overwritten.

-Since you also need a transport layer to communicate with Remote it is normally wise to separate it in an own class.
+Since you also need a transport layer to communicate with remote it could be separate it in an own class or could be implemented directly inside the Remote class.
-(This also makes it possible to implement different transports for the same Remote.)

 # RemoteBase API